strongloop/flow-engine/README.md

   taskHandler(props, context, flow);
   ```

-- **Finding task handlers to execute the tasks that defined in the assembly**:
+- **Finding task/policy handlers to execute the tasks/policies that defined in the assembly**:
   - tasks under `<flow-engine>/lib/task` are loaded when require('flow-engine'). flow-engine calls these tasks' factory functions with empty config object and keeps the returned task handler functions
   - use task's name to search the task module and see if there is a task module under options.tasks[taskName].
     The options.tasks here is the options that you pass to Flow's constructor or the setup function.